aineon/velvet-goldmine/README.md

 <img src="/media/readme_images/8d9391.png">

-I choose this colour for its similarity to #dee2e6 and #c7cbcf, to enchance them and make them standout from the page.
+I choose this colour for its similarity to #dee2e6 and #c7cbcf, to enhance them and make them standout from the page.

 - **Home Page**: